ItsBeZ/ssh-slert-bash/README.md

 MONITOR_INTERVAL=10  # Time in seconds between checks
 ```

-<h2>🍰 Contribution Guidelines:</h2>

-We welcome contributions to enhance the Port Monitoring Tool!

 *    Bug Reports: Open an issue with a detailed description of the problem.
 *    Feature Requests: Suggest new features via the issue tracker.
 *    Code Contributions: Fork the repository.